arvis-workflows/arvis-fkill/readme.md

 > [Arvis](https://github.com/jopemachine/arvis) workflow to search and kill processes

-This repository is cloned from [alfred-fkill](https://github.com/SamVerschueren/alfred-fkill)

 <img src="screenshot.png" width="694">

+## 🔗 This workflow is converted from [alfred-workflow](https://github.com/SamVerschueren/alfred-fkill).

+* Note that there might be some code change or different actions from the original workflow.

+* Marked original workflow's creator to author.

 ## Install